IRS Notice 2023-03 (Dec. 29, 2022); IRS News Release IR-2022-234 (Dec. 29, 2022)

-The IRS has announced the 2022 standard mileage rates for business, medical, and other uses of an automobile, and the 2022 vehicle values that limit the application of certain rules for valuing an automobile’s use.
-For 2022, the business standard mileage rate is 58.5 cents per mile (a 2.5 cent increase from the 56 cents rate for 2021), and the rate when an automobile is used to obtain medical care—which may be deductible under Code § 213 if it is primarily for, and essential to, the medical care—will be 18 cents per mile for 2022.
-This is a 2-cent increase from the rate of 16 cents per mile that was in effect for 2021 (see our Checkpoint article).
-The same increased rate will apply for deducting automobile expenses that are moving expenses under Code § 217.
+The IRS has announced the optional 2023 standard mileage rates for business, medical, and other uses of an automobile, and the 2023 vehicle values that limit the application of certain rules for valuing an automobile’s use.
+For 2023, the business standard mileage rate is 65.5 cents per mile (a 3-cent increase from the 62.5-cent rate that applied during the second half of 2022—see our Checkpoint article).
+The rate when an automobile is used to obtain medical care—which may be deductible under Code § 213 if it is primarily for, and essential to, the medical care—is 22 cents per mile for 2023.
+This is the same rate that was in effect during the second half of 2022 (see our Checkpoint article).
+The same 22-cent rate will apply for deducting automobile expenses that are moving expenses under Code § 217.
 For taxable years beginning after 2018 and before 2026, however, the moving expense deduction is available only for certain moves by members of the Armed Forces on active duty (see our Checkpoint article).
-The 2022 rate for charitable use of an automobile is 14 cents per mile (the same as in 2021).
+The 2023 rate for charitable use of an automobile is 14 cents per mile (the same as in 2022).

 Standard mileage rates can be used instead of calculating the actual expenses that are deductible.
 For example, the business standard mileage rate can be used instead of determining the amount of fixed expenses (e.g., depreciation, lease payments, and license and registration fees) and variable expenses (e.g., gas and oil) that are deductible as business expenses.
 Only variable expenses are deductible as medical or moving expenses, so the medical and moving rate is lower.
 Parking fees and tolls related to use of an automobile for medical or moving expense purposes may be deductible as separate items.
 Fixed costs (e.g., depreciation, lease payments, insurance, and license and registration fees) are not deductible for these purposes and are not reflected in the standard mileage rate for medical care and moving expenses.
 These and other details about using the standard mileage rate can be found in Revenue Procedure 2019-46 (see our Checkpoint article).